Kenya Judges and Magistrates Vetting Board

 The Judges and Magistrates Vetting Board is a board established by the Government of Kenya as a result of the Vetting of Judges and Magistrates Act, 2011, which was passed by parliament to create the necessary institutional framework and guidelines for the vetting of judges and magistrates.

 Objectives

-The board was set up to vet the suitability of all judges and magistrates, in office prior to the promulgation of the new constitution of Kenya, to continue to serving in accordance with the values and principles set out in Article 10 and 159 of the new constitution.
+The board was set up to vet the suitability of all judges and magistrates in office prior to the promulgation of the new constitution of Kenya, to continue serving in accordance with the values and principles set out in Article 10 and 159 of the new constitution.

 Board membership

 The board membership consists of the following: